padrinobook/padrinobook/chapters/login_and_registration.md

 - `:domain`: This key is set up for [HELO checking](http://en.wikipedia.org/wiki/Anti-spam_techniques#HELO.2FEHLO_checking "HELO checking").

 Prior Padrino *0.10.7* the `:enable_starttls_auto => true` was changeable.
-This is option is now always on true in *Padrino >= 0.11.1*.
+This is option is now always on true in *Padrino >= 0.11.1* so we leave it out.

 This is now the default delivery address unless it is overwritten in an individual mail definition.
 We won't test the email functionality to this point because the *Mailer gem* is already tested.

 #### Quick Mail Usage